1. Help Center

 Mestro Portal can visualize the degree days for a specific location if you limit input data to a single property, or several properties located in the same geographic area.
 Simply select Weather Normalization in the usage report.
 We are unable to visualize degree days for groups of properties located in cities served by different weather stations, unfortunately.

 However, this does not limit your application of degree days calculations in reports.
-An advantageous example is in the ranking report, where you can compare normalized changes between cities/regions.
+An advantageous example is in the ranking report, where you can compare normalized changes between properties.
 By considering relative outdoor temperature, you can determine how well a property (or group) compares with others through time.
-See the example below.
-With normalized heating applied, it turns out that two municipalities (Kommunen Söder and Kommunen Central) achieved significant efficiency gains, while Katrineberg's usage increase was less dramatic than the absolute usage data indicated.
+See the example below on the data with weather normalization on and off.

 Note: Since degree days are calculated on a monthly basis, you cannot use the weather normalized heating or cooling in the Usage Analysis report if you want to look at hourly data.